CiscoDevNet/MLAnywhere/README.md

 ### Downloading code and Docker Image Preparation (steps 1 + 2)

-If you don't currently have a Docker image built, use the following steps to build and push your image to Docker hub or the repository of your choice.
-If the image has already been built you can skip steps 3,4,5, and 6.
+If you don't currently have a Docker image built for MLAnywhere, use the following steps to build and push your image to Docker hub or the repository of your choice.
+If the image has already been built you go directly to **Installing MLAnywhere into a Kubernetes cluster Step 3**.
 The installation instructions assume you are running Docker on your local machine.

 1. Clone the MLAnywhere repository to your local machine